Samuel Stalnaker

 Samuel Stalnaker (1682 or 1715 – 1769) was an explorer, trapper, guide and one of the first settlers on the Virginia frontier.
-He established a tavern in 1752 near what is now Chilhowie, Virginia.
+He established a trading post, hotel and tavern in 1752 near what is now Chilhowie, Virginia.
 He was held captive by Shawnee Indians at Lower Shawneetown in Kentucky for almost a year, before escaping and traveling over 460 miles to Williamsburg, Virginia, to report on French preparations to attack English settlements in Virginia and Pennsylvania.
 He later served as a guide under George Washington during the French and Indian War.

 Birth and arrival in Virginia

 Samuel Stalnaker was probably born about 1715, although some sources give a birthdate of 1682.
 He was born either in the Palatinate of southwestern Germany, or in Westphalia, or possibly in western New York or Pennsylvania.
 George and Adam, who accompanied or followed him to southwestern Virginia, were probably his brothers.
 Some sources report his arrival in Virginia as early as 1732.
 In December 1742, he first appears in the records (as "Samuel Stolenacre"), in the estate settlement of Matthias Harmon in Hanover Township, Montgomery County, Pennsylvania.
 By 1745, Samuel Stalnaker was living on the New River in southwestern Virginia, which was the far frontier and populated mainly by Scots-Irish and German immigrants, as well as English settlers from farther east in Virginia.
 He and his wife Susanna had a daughter, Maria Barbara, in 1743, who was not christened until November 1755.
-In October 1745, Samuel bought land granted to the Wood's River Company, which consisted of James Patton and others.
+In October 1745, Samuel bought land granted to the Wood's River Company.
 He paid John Buchanan, agent for the company, £3 for 100 acres opposite the Buffalo Pound (later Bingamon's and then Pepper's Ferry) near what is now Radford, Virginia.